Add / Drop Courses

 - King's MEM help center is available weekdays for 1st-year Business, Econ, MOS and Math courses

-- The Write Place has online tutoring available daily to help students with their writing, with extended hours to accommodate students in many time zones!
+- The Write Place has online tutoring available daily to you with your writing, with extended hours to accommodate students in many time zones!

-- Our Learning Skills Services team has terrific resources to help students navigate online learning.
+- Our Learning Skills Services team has terrific resources to help you navigate online learning.

 - When will you make up the course you drop?

-- Is the course a prerequisite for a course that you had planned to take in term 2?
-If so, you may need to change some of your courses in the winter term
+- Is the course a prerequisite for a course that you had planned to take in the second term?
+If so, you may need to change some of your courses in the winter term.

 - Some scholarships and awards may have course load requirements.